Free Daily Headlines

 Helene is a little like the coronavirus pandemic.
 We date some political and cultural trends to before and after Covid.
 For a lifetime — when it comes to roads, familiar scenes, neighboring homes (or our own), our visceral response to a forecast of a torrential downpour — the dividing line will be before and after Helene.

-Fear, confusion, imagined consequences and bad motives characterized much of our socio-cultural response to Covid.
+Fear, confusion, imagined consequences and bad motives characterized our socio-cultural response to Covid.
 In some ways, Helene is similar.
 Our EMTs, doctors, nurses and medical administrators are overwhelmed; they’re shorthanded; patients and families are panicked.

 Here’s how Helene is different.
 This time, Pardee’s clinics have no power; the exhausted medical folks who care for us in the ER or at bedside may have no home to go home to, and certainly no easy route to get home.

 This time, we can’t sit at home, turn on CNN or Fox or Netflix and tune out the pandemic.
 The damage is all around us and inescapable.
 Yes, the lights, Wifi and nightly news will come back on.
 But it’ll be months before all the roads are repaired, maybe more; and years before homes are rebuilt.
-It’s going to make the inconveniences of Covid seem like a stubbed toe.
+Helene is going to make the inconveniences of Covid seem like a stubbed toe.

-So, fortunately, Gov. Cooper, Leader Berger and Speaker Moore, you’ve got a team on the ground locally in state Reps.
+So, fortunately, Gov. Cooper, Leader Berger and Speaker Moore, you’ve got a good team on the ground locally in state Reps.
 Johnson and Balkcom and Sen. Moffitt to help lead the recovery-rebuild effort.
 We have a feeling that those three legislators will break their legislative challenges and achievements in two categories: pre- and post-Helene.

 Ahead of the crucial special session on Helene, we look forward to y’all’s visit.

 NOTE: Gov. Cooper was in the region surveying damage on Sunday.
+U.S. Rep. Chuck Edwards and House Speaker Moore toured the damaged landscape by air on Monday.